tredontho/purescript-book/text/chapter2.md

 In this chapter, we installed the PureScript compiler and the Spago tool.
 We also learned how to write solutions to exercises and check these for correctness.

-There will be many more exercises in the chapters ahead, and working through those really helps with learning the material.
-If you're stumped by any of the exercises, please reach out to any of the community resources listed in the [Getting Help](https://book.purescript.org/chapter1.html#getting-help) section of this book, or even file an issue in this [book's repo](https://github.com/purescript-contrib/purescript-book/issues).
+There will be many more exercises in the chapters ahead, and working through those helps with learning the material.
+If any of the exercises stumps you, please reach out to any of the community resources listed in the [Getting Help](https://book.purescript.org/chapter1.html#getting-help) section of this book, or even file an issue in this [book's repo](https://github.com/purescript-contrib/purescript-book/issues).
 This reader feedback on which exercises could be made more approachable helps us improve the book.

 Once you solve all the exercises in a chapter, you may compare your answers against those in the `no-peeking/Solutions.purs`.
-No peeking please without putting in an honest effort to solve these yourself though.
+No peeking, please, without putting in an honest effort to solve these yourself.
 And even if you are stuck, try asking a community member for help first, as we would prefer to give you a small hint rather than spoil the exercise.
-If you found a more elegant solution (that still only requires knowledge of covered content), please send us a PR.
+If you found a more elegant solution (that only requires knowledge of the covered content), please send us a PR.

 The repo is continuously being revised, so be sure to check for updates before starting each new chapter.